AyushmanRaha/Customer-Churn-Prediction/README.md

-# Customer Churn Prediction Model - End-to-end ML pipeline for predicting churn and guiding retention initiatives.
+# Customer Churn Prediction Model 🤖

 ## 📌 Project Overview:
 This project focuses on predicting customer churn for a telco dataset and exploring strategies for proactive customer retention.
 The goal is to build a dynamic pipeline that can handle different CSV files of similar format, train machine learning models, and present actionable insights.